-The SCSD expects students to properly maintain eomputer electronic devices supplied by SCSD IT Department.
+The SCSD expects students to properly maintain electronic devices supplied by SCSD IT Department.

-- 1. Students must notify a school administrator or teacher of device or network malfunctions immediately. - 2.
-All SCSD devices must be made available for immediate inspection by SCSD staff with or without prior notification. - 3.
-Scheduled device checks will occur throughout the year; all devices must be brought to school every day. - 4.
-Students and/or parents must notify a school administrator or teacher of device damage immediately.

-- 5. The SCSD expects devices to be maintained in good working order by the student.
-If misuse is evident, the full price of repair or replacement of the device becomes the responsibility of the parent. - 6.
-It is strongly suggested that protective equipment (covers, bags, etc.) are used to ensure an additional layer of protection from damage to the device. - 7.
-Students may not use the device for purposes in contrast to the SCSD Acceptable Use Policy. - 8.
-If a student violates the Acceptable Use Policy, the SCSD device must be immediately returned in good working order. - 9.
+- Student access to created documents and data will be unavailable following withdrawal from SCSD.
+Students are encouraged to download a copy of created documents and data to a USB flash drive prior to withdrawal for personal retention purposes. - 2.
+The SCSD expects students to properly maintain electronic devices supplied by SCSD IT Department.
+Students must notify a school administrator or teacher of device or network malfunctions immediately. - 3.
+All SCSD devices must be made available for immediate inspection by SCSD staff with or without prior notification. - 4.
+Scheduled device checks will occur throughout the year; all devices must be brought to school every day. - 5.
+Students and/or parents must notify a school administrator or teacher of device damage immediately. - 6.
+The SCSD expects devices to be maintained in good working order by the student.
+If misuse is evident, the full price of repair or replacement of the device becomes the responsibility of the parent. - 7.
+It is strongly suggested that protective equipment (covers, bags, etc.) are used to ensure an additional layer of protection from damage to the device. - 8.
+Students may not use the device for purposes in contrast to the SCSD Acceptable Use Policy. - 9.
+If a student violates the Acceptable Use Policy, the SCSD device must be immediately returned in good working order. - 10.
 If a device is damaged, the student is responsible for the cost or repair in accordance to the following: - a.
 Screen Replacement: \$50 - b.
 Keyboard Assembly or Replacement: \$75 - c.
-Charger: \$40 d.
+Charger: \$40 - d.
 Battery: \$40 - e.
-Full replacement: \$200
+Full replacement: \$200250